yocheco/laravel-docker/README.md

 ## Config

-Create laravel project in src
+Create laravel project in src "delete folder src to new instalation"
 ```
 laravel new src --jet
 ```